zhuoer-lyu/transcript-cleaner/README.md

-### Zoom Cloud Transcript Cleaner
+# Zoom Cloud Transcript Cleaner

-This Google Apps Script helps you process raw transcripts generated from Zoom's cloud recordings.
-It has two functions: **Anonymize Speakers** and **Combine Chunks**. **Anonymize speakers** works exactly like normal find and replace functions. **Combine chunks** identify and combine fragmented chunks of texts of the same speaker.
+This Google Apps Script simplifies processing raw transcripts generated from Zoom's cloud recordings.
+It offers two key functions: **Anonymize Speakers** and **Combine Chunks**.

+- **Anonymize Speakers:** Replaces speaker names with anonymous labels, similar to the find and replace function.
+- **Combine Chunks:** Merges fragmented text chunks from the same speaker into a continuous paragraph, preserving only the first timestamp.

-### How to use it?
+## How to Use

+1. **Prepare Your Transcript:**
-1. Have your raw transcript ready (note that it must be a Zoom cloud transcript to work, see example in *example_transcript.vtt* in this repository).
+   - Ensure your raw transcript is from a Zoom cloud recording (see *example_transcript.vtt* in this repository for reference).
-2. Copy and paste your raw transcript into a new Google Doc.
+   - Copy and paste your raw transcript into a new Google Doc.

-3. Click on **Extensions** - **Apps Script** in the Google Doc's navigation bar, and you should see a *Code.gs* file created with an *Untitled project* on the top.
-Delete the default codes in the codespace.
+2. **Set Up the Script:**
+   - In the Google Doc, navigate to **Extensions** > **Apps Script**.
+   - Delete the default code in the script editor.
-4. Open *transcript_cleaner.js* in this repository, copy and paste the codes into *Code.gs* and hit **Save project**.
+   - Open *transcript_cleaner.js* in this repository, copy its contents, and paste them into the *Code.gs* file in the script editor.
+   - Save the project.

+3. **Clean the Transcript:**
-5. Go back to your original Google Doc.
-You should a new button **Clean Transcript** pop up at the end of the navigation bar.
-It might take some time to load.
+   - Return to your Google Doc.
+A new button labeled **Clean Transcript** should appear in the navigation bar (this may take a moment to load).
-6. Click on **Clean Transcript** - **Anonymize Speakers** and enter texts as instructed by pop-ups to anonymize speakers.
-If this is the first time you use Google Apps Script, authorization is needed.
+   - **Anonymize Speakers:** Click **Clean Transcript** > **Anonymize Speakers** and follow the prompts to anonymize speaker names.
+If this is your first time using Google Apps Script, you’ll need to authorize the script.
-7. Click on **Clean Transcript** - **Combine Chunks** to combined fragmented chunks of texts.
-If your transcript is long, the script might take some time to run.
-Wait until you see the pop-up message "Finished script".
+   - **Combine Chunks:** Click **Clean Transcript** > **Combine Chunks** to merge fragmented text chunks from the same speaker.
+For long transcripts, the script might take some time to run.
+Wait for the pop-up message "Finished script".

-### Miscellaneous
+## Important Notes

-1. This script only works for Zoom cloud transcripts which differentiate speakers and reflect that in the raw transcripts.
-The script takes advantage of that to achieve the **Combine Chunks** function.
+1. This script is designed specifically for Zoom cloud transcripts, which distinguish between speakers.
+The **Combine Chunks** function relies on this feature.
-2. This script does not clean up utterances or incorrect identification of speakers, which is common in raw transcripts.
-Although the script handles most of the manual work, you still need to inspect the transcripts to give them a final touch.
+2. The script does not correct speaker misidentification or clean up utterances, which can occur in raw transcripts.
+A final review is recommended to ensure the accuracy of your transcript.